 - Target people, not context

-- Contextual is the future.
-Find out why you should try it
+- Contextual targeting now and in the cookieless future – find out why you should try it

 While the idea of contextual marketing is pretty simple, the strategy can be executed in a lot of different ways.
 For example, Honda can advertise three major features of a new, better version of a car model.
 These ads would typically be placed on platforms with an interest in cars; for example, the online versions of popular car magazines.